 The SSE coordinator organizes the students into classes with trained teachers.
 A special study group is conducted for parents and at least one parent is expected to participate each week.

-Please find the details of the program in this Online SSE Program Description.
+Please find the details of the program in this SSIO Online SSE Program Description

 You can apply to this program if you would like your child to be considered.
-There are a limited number of seats and we are consider students on a case by case basis.
-Please fill out the registration form shown below:
+There are a limited number of seats and students are selected on a case by case basis.
+Please fill the registration form below: Online SSE Program Registration

 SSE Lessons are focused around a main human value and/or a related value or sub-value.
 The lesson plan includes Prayer, Silent Sitting, Devotional Singing, Introduction of the Spiritual Principle/Value, Sai Baba’s Words on the Value, Story and Discussion relating to the Value, Individual and Group Activities, and Life Application Activities.
 An important extension of the lesson is the Life Application Activity, where students practice the value throughout the week.